agravityio/agravity-public-csharp/docs/PublicCollectionManagementApi.md

             // Configuration.Default.AddApiKeyPrefix("x-functions-key", "Bearer");

             var apiInstance = new PublicCollectionManagementApi(Configuration.Default);
-            var collectiontypeid = collectiontypeid_example;  // string | The ID of the collection type where these collections should come from. var level = 56;  // int? | The hierarchy level of collections which should be returned. (optional) var parentid = parentid_example;  // string | The ID of the parent collection which should be queried.
-(No collectiontypeid is required) (optional) var fields = fields_example;  // string | This limits the fields which are returned, separated by comma (','). (optional)
+            var collectiontypeid = "collectiontypeid_example";  // string | The ID of the collection type where these collections should come from. var level = 56;  // int? | The hierarchy level of collections which should be returned. (optional) var parentid = "parentid_example";  // string | The ID of the parent collection which should be queried.
+(No collectiontypeid is required) (optional) var fields = "fields_example";  // string | This limits the fields which are returned, separated by comma (','). (optional)

             try
             {